Pathogen-Directed Antimicrobial Guide

 • Conversely, a standard intravenous dose of a beta-lactam (such as Cefoperazone) easily achieves peak serum concentrations exceeding 150 to 200 μg/mL.
 An MIC of 16 μg/mL is overwhelmingly surpassed by the vast circulating drug volume.

-The Correct Selection Algorithm
+2. The Correct Selection Algorithm

-Never compare the absolute MIC integer of Drug A against Drug B. The MIC must only be evaluated against the specific, established clinical breakpoint for that exact drug, as defined by organizations such as CLSI or EUCAST.
+Never compare the absolute MIC integer of Drug A against Drug B. The MIC must only be evaluated against the specific, established clinical breakpoint for that exact drug, as defined by organisations such as CLSI or EUCAST.
 When multiple agents are reported as "Sensitive", the selection must be driven by clinical hierarchy:

 1. Compartment Penetration: Ensure the molecule physically enters the infected compartment. (e.g., Macrolides fail to cross the blood-brain barrier; Daptomycin is deactivated by pulmonary surfactant in the alveoli).